 Frequently Asked Questions

-The broad range of on and off campus courses to meet the fitness needs of students with disabilities include exercise in the areas listed below.
+APE provides on campus and online courses to meet the fitness needs of students with disabilities include exercise in the areas of:

 What are the classes like?

 Most classs enroll up to 15 or more students